Ottar Brox

-Ottar Brox (born 30 August 1932 in Torsken) is a Norwegian authority in social science and a politician for the Socialist Left Party.
+Ottar Brox (30 August 1932 – 16 February 2024) was a Norwegian authority in social science and a politician for the Socialist Left Party.
 He was professor of sociology at the University of Tromsø from 1972 to 1984, and later associate professor while working as head of research at the Norwegian Institute for Urban and Regional Research.
+He was awarded an honorary doctorate by the Norwegian University of Life Sciences in 2019.

+Life and career

-Brox graduated as an agronomist from Norwegian College of Agriculture (NLH) in 1957, took history and sociology at the University of Oslo in 1959 and 1960 and a Doctor of Science degree from NLH in 1970.
+Brox graduated as an agronomist from Norwegian College of Agriculture (NLH, now the Norwegian University of Life Sciences) in 1957, took history and sociology at the University of Oslo in 1959 and 1960 and a Doctor of Science degree from NLH in 1970.

 Brox was a member of parliament for Troms in the period 1973–1977.
 He was not re-elected in 1977.
 On the local level he has been a member of Bergen city council 1971–1972 and Oslo city council 1991–1995.

-Brox has written a wide range of popularized science literature and participated actively in the public debate.
-Brox' most influential book is Hva skjer i Nord-Norge?
+Brox wrote a wide range of popularized science literature and participated actively in the public debate.
+Brox's most influential book is Hva skjer i Nord-Norge?
 (What is happening in Northern Norway?), published in 1966.
-This book became a source of inspiration to Northern Norwegian regionalism and caused an upgrading of the economic impact of small vessels in fisheries.
+This book became a source of inspiration to Northern Norwegian regionalism and caused an upgrading of the economic impact of small vessels on fisheries.
 The theme of this book was carried on in Nord-Norge: Fra allmenning til koloni.
 His 1964 article "Avvisning av storsamfunnet som økonomisk tilpasningsform" (Rejection of Mainstream Society as a Form of Economic Adjustment) was selected for the Norwegian Sociology Canon in 2009–2011.

-He is a member of the Norwegian Academy of Science and Letters.
+Brox was a member of the Norwegian Academy of Science and Letters.

 In 2002 he received the Fritt Ord Honorary Award.

-He holds an honorary doctorate at the Memorial University of Newfoundland since 1994, the University of Aberdeen since 2001 and the University of Tromsø since 2003.
+Brox held an honorary doctorate at the Memorial University of Newfoundland from 1994, the University of Aberdeen from 2001, the University of Tromsø from 2003 and the Norwegian University of Life Sciences from 2019.

+Brox died on 16 February 2024, at the age of 91.